Vincent-Therrien/gpu-arena/readme.rst

 GPU-accelerated programs, and execute them.
 Click on the links in the index table below to access the ``readme`` file of each project for more information.

-The projects are minimal examples, not complete tutorials.
-The ``readme`` files in each subdirectory provide references to more detailed resources.
+The projects are minimal examples, not complete tutorials!
+Each ``readme`` file provides references to more detailed resources.
 Contributions are welcome - you can enrich the current projects and even add other GPU programming frameworks!

 Project Index